Karl Corneliusson: Senior

-He made his full international debut for Sweden on 4 February 2000 in a friendly game against Norway, coming on as a substitute for Teddy Lucic in the 71st minute in a game that ended in a 0–1 loss.
+Corneliusson made his full international debut for Sweden on 4 February 2000 in a friendly game against Norway, coming on as a substitute for Teddy Lucic in the 71st minute in a game that ended in a 0–1 loss.
 Later that year, he made his competitive debut for Sweden in a 2002 FIFA World Cup qualifier against Turkey, replacing Niclas Alexandersson in the 55th minute and picking up a yellow card in a 1–1 draw.

-He scored his first goal for Sweden on 28 February 2001 in a friendly game against Malta, scoring the first goal in a 3–0 win.
-He won his 9th and final international cap on 25 April 2001 in a 2-0 friendly win against Switzerland.
+Corneliusson scored his only international goal for Sweden on 28 February 2001 in a friendly game against Malta, netting the first goal in a 3–0 win.
+He won his ninth and final international cap on 25 April 2001 in a 2-0 friendly win against Switzerland.

-Despite appearing in three 2002 FIFA World Cup qualifiers, he was not called up to Sweden's 2002 FIFA World Cup squad after injuring his hand only a month before the tournament.
+Corneliusson played in three 2002 FIFA World Cup qualifying games, but was not called up to Sweden's 2002 FIFA World Cup squad after injuring his hand only a month before the tournament.